steffy-lo/Mississauga-Code-Club/deliverable-1/planning.md

 #### Q2: Who are your target users?

-  > Short (1 - 2 min' read max)
- * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')
- * **Feel free (but not obligated) to use personas.
-   You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).**

 Our target users are mainly directed towards people involved in the Mississauga Code Club.
 However, it could potentially reach out to other organizations that want a small scale solution for a similar problem with their management system.
 Users will mostly be separated into a few to several different groups, including teachers, students, parents, volunteers and other staff.
 Teachers: passionate about teaching young children technology
 Students: children aged 8-18 interested in learning coding, digital media, and robotics